This article is about the basics of CAE Writing. For CAE Writing samples, click here.

 Writing will be the second part of your Certificate in Advanced English exam.
-It is 90 minutes long and it consists of two separate tasks.
+CAE Writing is 90 minutes long and it consists of two separate tasks:

 In CAE Writing Part 1 you have to read three points on a topic and then write an essay based on two of them.
 In your answer you have to point out which of the two points are more important.
 Your essay has to be 220-260 words long.

 For CAE Writing Part 2 you get three different assignments to choose from.
 There are four possible types of assignments: a proposal, a review, a report and a letter.
-Your work must be 220-260 words long.
+Again, it must be 220-260 words long.

 Click on the type of task to go directly to it or use the page number buttons at the bottom of the page.

 You might want to read advice on basics of essay composition before moving to the exam tasks.

 Your Writing score depends on four different aspects:

 - Content.
 How well you is your writing at achieving the task.
 Have you developed all the points required by the task?

 - Communicative Achievement.
 How appropriate is your writing in terms of style.
 Have you used the right register (formal or informal)?
 Does your writing fill the style requirements of your text type (report, review, essay, letter)?
 Do you understand the purpose of the text you’re writing?

 - Organisation.
 How logically you structure your text (introduction, body paragraphs, conclusion).
 How well you connect your ideas in the text (cohesion).